 Paintballs masks consist of a semirigid plastic shell, interior padding, air vents, and a visor of some sort.
 Some models, however, don’t have a visor, giving players the option of adding their own goggles to the mask.
 The job of the mask is to protect your eyes, nose, mouth, and face from impacts without hindering vision or stifling sound.

 Paintball masks come in all shapes, sizes, colors, and designs.
-They offer a huge range of features and options to consider, and we’re here to help.
+They offer a huge range of features and options to consider.
 This buying guide gives you all the information you need to choose the right product, allowing you to shoot well, see straight, and stay safe.
-Take a look at some of our favorites, too.

 It’s important to try on any mask you’re considering.
 You don’t want to have to return it, and you certainly don’t want to play with compromised vision.